 Always an earthquake before the tsunami, isn’t there?
 Looking back you think there musta been a sign, musta been a warning that change was coming.
 And maybe there was, too subtle to see.
 If I could go back in time and stay asleep that day, would things have been different?
 ‘Cause the moment I woke, […]

 We were lined up facing each other, he and I. That long row of window seats on the 146.
-Sat across from him, eyeing his pantyhose.
+I sat across from him, eyeing his pantyhose.
 He sat across from me, eyeing me, eyeing his pantyhose.
 He’d been jogging, the blue shorts pulled up high.
-What does it feel like to run in nylons?
-Is […]
+What does it feel like to run in nylons? […]

 Michael is a musical force in his own right, always was.
 The talent that made Von a sensation at 12 helped Michael stand out at 21.